AntNLP/fm-gym/core-models/README.md

 mask_positions indicates the locations that are masked off (from index 0 and token [CLS]), and mask_tokens indicates the correct tokens.
 A next_sentence_label of 0 means second sentence is next sentence of first sentence.

+The first 100k documents of wikipedia-en have been processed and stored in 172.20.3.63:/mnt/data1/public/corpus/Bert_Pretrain/Raw_Wikipedia_EN/training_data_wikipedia_en_100k.jsonl (readonly).

 Usage (same to `create_training_data.sh`):
 ```sh